When it comes to embedding the thread in the paper, what challenges do you face today?

 Patrick Engelmann, Project Manager Technologies, Threads & Foils

 Engelmann: This is where the close interaction between paper and film comes into play again.
-We can test and answer quickly and directly questions on-site such as: „What temperatures can the heat-sealing adhesive tolerate?
-How do we prevent the adhesive from tarnishing the effect?
-That it does not react with the film, but that it also possesses the highest possible adhesive properties?“
+On site we can quickly test and answer questions such as: What temperatures can the heat-sealing adhesive tolerate?
+How do we prevent the adhesive from clouding the effect or reacting with the film, while still providing the highest possible bond strength?

-And finally also fully integrated?
+And ultimately fully integrated?

-„Security by Complexity“, then?
+“Security by Complexity,” then?

-And experience their product for themselves?
+And your customers can experience their product directly on site?

 Further Reading